 Unfortunately, the experiment goes awry, and Eddie suddenly develops a square afro, takes to wearing ankle boots, and sneaks out at night…

-Appearing at the peak of the Blaxploitation boom, Blackenstein is one of a handful of horror entries into the genre, sitting alongside Blacula and Dr Black and Mr Hyde.
-It’s an uncomfortable positioning though, because the title aside, this has few of the tropes of the genre, and is actually a curiously old-fashioned monster movie that just happens to have a few black leads – it’s closer in spirit (though hardly execution) to the Frankenstein imitations of the 1940s, with added gore.
+Appearing at the peak of the blaxploitation boom, Blackenstein is one of a handful of horror entries into the genre, sitting alongside Blacula and Dr Black and Mr Hyde.
+It’s an uncomfortable positioning though, because the title aside, this has few of the tropes of the genre, and is actually a curiously old-fashioned monster movie that just happens to have a few black leads – it’s closer in spirit (though hardly in execution) to the Frankenstein imitations of the 1940s, with added splatter.

-Dr Stein (John Hart) is carrying out pioneering experiments in limb grafting, using laser beam fusion and a DNA solution, and so when new assistant Winifred (Ivory Stone) tells him about her fiancé Eddie, who last lost his arms and legs in Vietnam, the doctor is only too happy to help.
-All goes well until Stein’s other assistant Malcolmb (that’s how they spell it on the credits) falls in love with Winifred and tampers with the DNA fluid in order to get his rival out of the way.
+Doctor Stein (John Hart) is carrying out pioneering experiments in limb grafting, using laser beam fusion and a DNA solution, and so when new assistant Winifred (Ivory Stone) tells him about her fiancé Eddie, who last lost his arms and legs in Vietnam, the doctor is only too happy to help.
+All goes well until Stein’s other assistant Malcolmb (that’s how they spell it on the credits!) falls in love with Winifred and tampers with the DNA fluid in order to get his rival out of the way.
 Soon, Eddie has devolved into a cannibalistic caveman with a Neanderthal brow and afro-topped square head.
-Escaping during the night, he goes on a rampage of limb tearing, managing to off 1960s stripper Liz Renay (who is in the film for less than five minutes, despite her high-billing) amongst others.
+Escaping during the night, he goes on a rampage of limb tearing, managing to off 1960s exotic dancer Liz Renay (who is in the film for less than five minutes, despite her high billing) amongst others.

-An uneasy mix of styles – 1930’s Frankenstein lab action one minute, H.G.
-Lewis style gore close-ups and gratuitous nudity the next – Blackenstein is probably near the bottom of the Blaxploitation barrel, badly acted, flatly directed by William A. Levey and slow moving.
+An uneasy mix of styles – 1930s Frankenstein lab action one minute, H.G.
+Lewis-style gore close-ups and gratuitous naughtiness the next – Blackenstein is probably near the bottom of the blaxploitation barrel, badly acted, flatly directed by William A. Levey and slow-moving.

 “For all its suckitude, Blackenstein delivers a bit of T&A and some surprisingly explicit gore, with intestine-ripping scenes years before the likes of Dawn of the Dead (I’m not saying that it’s well-done, but it’s there).”
 BlackHorrorMovies